Castlepark

+History

-Among the old buildings on the peninsula are: James's Fort (early 17th century); Ringrone Castle (12th or 13th century), a former seat of the Barons Kingsale; and the ruins of Ringrone Church, the latter surrounded by an ancient graveyard that is still in use.
+Among the old buildings on the peninsula are: James's Fort (early 17th century); Ringrone Castle (12th or 13th century), a former seat of the de Courcy Barons Kingsale; and the ruins of Ringrone Church, the latter surrounded by an ancient graveyard that is still in use.

 Court records from the later seventeenth century show that much of the land was held by two families, the Brocketts and the Bathursts, both fairly recently arrived from England.
 A series of lawsuits testify to the poor relations between the two families.

+Geography

-Located within the parish of Courceys, the peninsula, which has an area of a little under 500 acre, contains three townlands: James's Fort, Castlepark and Castlelands.
+Located within the parish of Courceys, Castlepark peninsula, which has an area of a little under 500 acre, contains three townlands: James's Fort, Castlepark and Castlelands.

-The James's Fort townland, which contains James's Fort, is, itself, a peninsula, protruding out of the north-eastern corner of the Castlepark peninsula.

-On the western side of the neck which joins the James's Fort peninsula to the main Castlepark peninsula, there is a marina; on the eastern side of the neck, there is a sandy beach; a small village, most of whose houses were built in the 1970s although some date back to at least the early 19th century, straddles the neck.
+James's Fort townland, which contains James's Fort, is, itself, a peninsula, protruding out of the north-eastern corner of the Castlepark peninsula.
+On the western side of the neck which joins James's Fort townland to the main Castlepark peninsula, there is a marina; on the eastern side of the neck, there is a sandy beach; a small village, most of whose houses were built in the 1970s although some date back to at least the early 19th century, straddles the neck.

 The rest of the peninsula consists of farmland with scattered housing.
 Most of the land is used for tillage (cereals and sugar beet), although there is some grazing of cattle and sheep.
 By the late 1990s, only one of the farms was still involved in dairying.

-Sandycove Island, at the mouth of Sandycove Creek, is uninhabited; a herd of goats grazes the island so, presumably, fresh water is available.
+Sandycove Island, an uninhabited island, is at the mouth of Sandycove Creek.